weiyilai/linux-foundation-coupon/README.md

 - 45+ e-learning courses with hand-on labs
 - 8+ SkillCreds

+> [!NOTE]
+>Note: You Won't see this offer again until Cyber offer in November.
+So locking this huge discount before May 20th.
+Dont miss out.

 ## [UpTo 38% OFF] Linux Foundation DevOps Sale (Limited Sale)

 As part of the exclusive DevOps sale, get a flat 30% discount on all the Linux Foundation certifications, training programs, skill crews, and IT professional programs, including all bundles like the Kubestronaut.